 Tezuka Osamu coined the term しーーーーん – Shiiiin in his manga and Onomatopoeia in Manga increased exponentially after him since other Manga artists began using them.
 It’s cool that Onomatopoeia can give a sound “no sound”, isn’t it?

 It is a lot to be desired for the coming research, but using Onomatopoeia is said to be able to make athletes have a better result.
 For instance, Koji Murofushi, a former Japanese hammer thrower and sports scientist, who uses Onomatopoeia such as ンガァーーーッ！ – Umm Ghaaa! which increase the power, speeding up the motion, taking better rhythm or timing.

 You see cats stretching out widely and meow?
 In Japanese Onomatopoeia, which is called にゃおーーー (Nyaooo), the sound which melts your anxiety.
 When we see a cat stretching himself to the limit, びろーーーん – Biroooon, it expresses the condition of something stretched out and our worries disappear.

-Japanese Onomatopoeia is easy to spot and remain once you hear it, so it’s often used in the copy of advertisement, products, and services.
+Japanese Onomatopoeia is easy to spot and remains once you hear it, so it’s often used in a copy of advertisement, products, and services.